 PlannerPlussubscriber medicare estimates are state-specific.
 Additionally, PlannerPlus users can model different policy, health, and premium level options to more accurately estimate medicare expenses.
 Income Related Monthly Adjustment Amounts (IRMAA) are factored into Part B and Part D premium calculations for high-income PlannerPlus users, appropriately.

 Long Term Care

 If you do not indicate that you have a long term care policy, plan to purchase an annuity or long term care policy to cover long term care, plan to use home equity or a family member to help care for you, or predict that you will not ever need long term care, then the system will apply costs to the last 3 years of your life.
-You can make these changes in My Plan > Medical.
+You can make these changes in My Plan > Expenses.

 If someone already has or plans to get a reverse mortgage, their home equity is not included as part of their wealth.

 Inflation is set to 2.00% per year.
 You can customize this number in My Plan > Expenses.

 Social Security COLA rate is set to 2.00% per year.
 You can customize this number in My Plan > Income.